 R b2 b3 3 #4 5 6 b7

-Or, from a C root note the dominant diminished scale would be.
+Or, from a C root the notes are.

 C Db Eb E F# G A Bb

-Notice that you are creating a good amount of tension when using the dominant diminished scale when soloing over 7th chords.
+Notice that you create tension when using dominant diminished over 7th chords.

-As you progress in your improvising with this scale, the biggest challenge you’ll face is resolving that tension.
+As you progress with this scale, the biggest challenge is resolving that tension.

-Make sure this is a priority in your dominant diminished scale practice, as it’ll mean the difference between success and failure when using this scale in your guitar solos.
+Make sure this is a priority, as it’s the difference between success and failure when using this scale in your solos.

-As was the case with the fully diminished scale, you’ll sometimes mix sharps and flats when writing this scale out, and have to use a note name twice with this 8-note scale.
+As was the case with fully diminished, you sometimes mix sharps and flats when writing this scale, and have to use a note name twice.

 Though they share a name, each diminished scale has a unique sound all it’s own.

-To help your ears get used to these two diminished scale sounds, once you can play one dominant diminished scale shape, play it back to back with a fully diminished scale to hear how they compare on the fretboard.
+To get your ears used to these sounds, play both back to back to hear how they compare on the fretboard.

-Now that you know how to build the dominant diminished scales, you’re ready to work this scale out on the fretboard.
+Now that you know how to build dominant diminished, you can work this scale on the fretboard.

-To begin, here are one-octave dominant diminished scale shapes that you can learn in the given key, C,
+To begin, here are one-octave scale shapes to learn in the given key, C,

-Then when you feel confident in that initial key, you can move on to all 12 keys in your practice routine.
+Then when you feel confident, move on to all 12 keys in your practice routine.

-As was the case with the fully diminished scale, these small scale shapes are ideal when soloing over fast-moving chord progressions.
+As was the case with fully diminished, these small shapes are ideal when soloing over fast chord progressions.

-To get started, here are four dominant diminished scale shapes beginning with your index finger.
+To get started, here are four dominant diminished shapes beginning with your index finger.

-Once you can play any of these shapes from memory, jam with them over the C7 track below to hear how this scale sounds when taking to a lead guitar situation.
+Once you can play any of these shapes, jam with them over the C7 track to hear how this scale sounds in a lead guitar situation.

 C7 Backing Track C7 Backing Track

-Moving on, here are four dominant diminished scale shapes starting with your middle finger on the first note of each scale.
+Here are four dominant diminished shapes starting with your middle finger.

 The exception to this fingering guideline is the last shape, which starts on your index finger.

-Lastly, here are four dominant diminished scale shapes that begin with your pinky finger.
+Lastly, here are four dominant diminished shapes that begin with your pinky finger.

-Don’t forget to memorize any of these one-octave shapes, and also solo with them over the backing track in your dominant diminished scale studies.
+Don’t forget to memorize these one-octave shapes and solo with them over the backing track in your studies.

-Once you have any of these fingerings, you can take it further in your studies by holding down a C7 chord and singing the notes of a C dominant diminished scale.
+Once you have any of these fingerings, take it further in your studies by holding down a C7 chord and singing the notes of C dominant diminished.

-Singing with your guitar is an effective way to build your ears to hear any new sound, especially one as tense as the dominant diminished scale.
+Singing is an effective way to build your ears with any new sound, especially one as tense as dominant diminished.

 Even if you’re a terrible singer, I sure am, give it a try.